fzero/baaaes/README.md

 **Baaaes** is a **very opinionated** boilerplate for APIs using `async`/`await`, [Express](http://expressjs.com) and [Sequelize](http://sequelizejs.com).

-The basic boilerplate was built with [`express-generator`](https://expressjs.com/en/starter/generator.html) plus the following changes:
+The basic code was created with [`express-generator`](https://expressjs.com/en/starter/generator.html), then the following changes were added:

 * The code was completely converted to native Node ES6 syntax (i.e. you **won't** need Babel, thankfully!)
 * HTTPS support is included, and you can generate self-signed certificates for development by running `npm run makecert`.
 Note that you **will** see warning messages; use [Let's encrypt](https://letsencrypt.org/) and a real domain name to avoid this.